Self-publishing FTW! Big publishing, kiss your ass goodbye…

 Or how about my article on how to self-publish a book on Amazon?
 That one’s definitely worth a read.

-Today, anyone with an internet connection and a credit card can buy your words.
+Because today, anyone with an internet connection and a credit card can buy your words.
 Literally within minutes (maybe hours for Amazon) of when you hang it up online.

 It’s a brave new world, folks!